Li-Kane/CSE151A_project/final_writeup.md

 ## 3.)
 All code uploaded in the form of jupyter notebooks that can be easily followed along to your GitHub repo

-## 4.)
-A completed write that includes the following
-2. Figures
-3. Methods
 # **Methods**

 In this section, we will go over the various techniques used for preprocessing, data exploration, and building our models.